-This section should provide a research project summary no longer than five pages: A carefully planned, systematic study aimed at clearly answering a question in cardiovascular and/or stroke research.
+This section should provide a summary of the proposal no longer than five pages: A thoughtfully planned, systematic proposal aimed at clearly answering an investigative question in cardiovascular and/or stroke research.
 It should be completed in collaboration with the proposed sponsor.

-Note: The project will be assessed on the scientific merit, but equally as an integral part of the applicant's development as a researcher or related career aimed at building healthier lives, free of cardiovascular diseases and stroke.
+Note: The proposal will be assessed on the scientific merit, but equally as an integral part of the applicant's development into a career aligned with AHA's mission.